jeffpar/pcjs.v1/_posts/2016-02-24-remembering-compaq.md

  + COMPAQ LTE Series (LTE 286, LTE 386)

 It's hard to stop at this point, because PCjs supports the 80386, and COMPAQ produced other 80386-based systems, like those in the "LTE Lite" series.
-But I think I need to stick my original plan and draw a line at the end of the 1980s.
+But I think I need to stick to my original plan and draw a line at the end of the 1980s.

 ### Regarding The COMPAQ Name